 Short form of Margaret (Greek) "pearl" or Mary (Latin) "star of the sea".
 The name is borne by Patrick Dennis's eccentric fictional character Auntie Mame, a central character of a book, a Broadway musical, and a movie.
 See also Mimi.
 First Lady Mamie Eisenhower.

 Mamie▼ has 23 more alternative forms via Margaret, Mary, Mimi: Madge▼, Maggie▲, Mair, Maire, Maisie▲, Malia▲, Mallie▼, Mare, Maree, Marge▼, Margie▼, Maria, Marice, Marie▼, Mariel▼, Marin, Marit, Marje, Marjie, Markie, Maure, Maymie▼ and Mimi.Kreatif forms: Malmie, Memie. [more]

 Mamie is a very popular first name for women (#356 out of 4276, Top 8%) but a rare surname for both adults and children.
 (2000 U.S. Census)

 Shown below is the birth name popularity of Mamie for girls.
-Mamie reached its top position of #57 in the U.S. then, but is not listed currently.
+Mamie reached its top position of #57 in the U.S. in the 1880s, but is not listed currently.
 (Top 1000 Baby Names Records, 2014)